apache/cloudstack-documentation/source/adminguide/autoscale_without_netscaler.rst

 Before you configure an AutoScale rule, consider the following:

--  Ensure that the necessary template is prepared before configuring AutoScale.
+-  Ensure that the necessary Template is prepared before configuring AutoScale.
-   Firstly you must install the PV-driver, which helps Xenserver collect performance parameters (CPU and memory) into VMs.
-Beside, When a VM is deployed by using a template and when it comes up, the application should be up and running.
+   Firstly you must install the PV-driver, which helps Xenserver collect performance parameters (CPU and memory) into Instances.
+Besides, When an Instance is deployed by using a Template and when it comes up, the application should be up and running.